shreyeahhs/portfolio/README.md

-# Shreyas Gowda B — Portfolio
+# Shreyas Gowda — Portfolio

 A modern, terminal-inspired portfolio website designed with glassmorphism aesthetics, intelligent motion, and an integrated AI chatbot powered by OpenAI.
 The interface blends developer console minimalism with smooth animations and data-driven components, all built through careful prompt engineering and front-end craftsmanship.